Food, Sustainability, & Environmental Studies

 Institutional Research

 While teaching is central to the Institute’s mission, research serves both didactic and professional goals.
-Recent faculty research has included a monograph on the food businesses of Italian emigrants in Belgium, an edited collection on representations of Italian food, a critical analysis of the meaning of heritage in food, and a handbook for Italian winemakers looking to export to the United States.
-Current projects include a monograph on Italian women vintners making natural wine, an article exploring the absence of the enologist’s laboratory in the discourse about food landscapes, and anthropological research on one a Perugian market with an 800-year history.
+Recent faculty research has included a a chapter on female winemakers in Italy, an edited collection on representations of Italian food, and an analysis of the Italian agro-alimentary market for Chinese companies.
+Current projects include a monograph on Italian women vintners making natural wine and an article exploring Umbrian food traditions invented after the Second World War.
 This research not only keeps the faculty actively involved with academic discussions on food and the environment but also provides readings for courses and opportunities for students to engage in faculty projects.

 The Institute also promotes student research through faculty-led independent study projects or the more intensive semester-long Scholars Program.
 A recent student project on the Italian aversion to taking food home from restaurants led to a three-year-long community engagement project with the City of Perugia known as RepEAT, designed to promote doggie bags in the city’s restaurants.
 Students have also presented their research several times at both the biennial food conference and the Association for the Study of Food & Society.
 Two FSE students have won awards for their research in Perugia from the Society for the Anthropology of Food and Nutrition and the Forum on International Education.